 Who is Elk Island Public Schools (EIPS)?

 Elk Island Public Schools is one of Alberta's largest school divisions.
-We provide a quality education for approximately 17,100 students in 42 schools throughout Sherwood Park, Fort Saskatchewan, Strathcona County, Lamont County, and the western portion of the County of Minburn.
+We provide quality education for approximately 17,000 students in 43 schools throughout Sherwood Park, Fort Saskatchewan, Strathcona County, Lamont County, and the western portion of the County of Minburn.

 How large are the schools and where are they located?

-The schools range in size from approximately 15 students in each of the two Hutterite Colony Schools to 1,100 students in a high school in Sherwood Park.
+The schools range in size from approximately 15 students in each of the two Hutterite Colony schools to approximately 1,175 students in a high school in Sherwood Park.
 By geographic area, EIPS has:

 - 6 in Lamont County